 Your backpack will behave differently empty than it will full of gear, so you want to make sure you adjust it with some weight in it.
-The easiest thing to do is to pack some of your regular items like your sleeping bag, sleeping pad and camping stove so it’s roughly the same size and weight it will be on your adventures.
+The easiest thing to do is to pack some of your regular items like your best sleeping bag, sleeping pad and camping stove so it’s roughly the same size and weight it will be on your adventures.

 2. Loosen all the straps